What are University records?

 Scanning records to free up space in your office is not cost-effective.
 We suggest reviewing your records against the Records Retention Schedule to identify records that can be transferred to the Archives or destroyed.
 For records that are rarely needed, but must be retained for several years, off-site storage is usually the most cost-effective solution.

-For advice about scanning, please see Digitize University Records.
+For advice about scanning, including a decision tree, please see Digitize University Records.

 What do I do with old records that were created by somebody who does not work here anymore?

 The records remain the responsibility of the office that created them.
 Consult with your supervisor and members of your team to figure out if any of the records are “active” records that are used regularly.
 These may be moved to a shared space or passed on to the person's successor.
-Then review the inactive records against the Records Retention Schedule to determine what needs to be kept in your office, what can be transferred to the Archives, and what should be destroyed.
+Then review the "inactive" records against the Records Retention Schedule to determine what needs to be kept in your office to meet a retention requirement, what can be transferred to the Archives, and what can be destroyed.

 What other recordkeeping policies should I know about?